 We tested the reproducibility of shuttle movements in open loop control when there is no position feedback to the motor from the Hall sensor.
 We produced shuttle movements by a fixed number of current pulses.
 We found that few pulses produced very small movements.
-The smallest displacement achievable was less than 0.2 μ m, smaller than the resolution of the sensor of 0.5 μ m.
+The smallest displacement achievable was less than $0.2~\mu m$, smaller than the resolution of the sensor of $0.5~\mu m$.
 To test the homogeneity of produced movements along the force of the spring and against it, we divided the total movement range into four equally sized zones.
 In each zone, we performed ten movement repetitions from the same starting point, five in the dorsal direction and five in the ventral direction.
 For each movement we triggered ten consecutive single commands of 500 pulses each, resulting in 5000 pulses per movement.
-After each 500-pulse command, we read out the position of the shuttle.
+After each 500 pulses command, we read out the position of the shuttle.
 Ideally, the shuttle displacements in all zones should be identical.
 However, we found substantial movement variability that was small within zones and large across zones.
-In the dorsal direction, the minimum distance travelled was 325 μ m and the maximum distance was 226 μ m (see figure 3).
+In the dorsal direction, the minimum distance travelled was 325 μ m and the maximum distance was 389 μ m.
+In the ventral direction, the minimum distance travelled was 82 μ m and the maximum distance was 226 μ m (see figure 3).